samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 NVGT includes several directives particularly in the build configuration section that allow you to control how your product is identified to end users and to the systems the app is running on.
 While some are purely for display, others are manditory in certain situations especially when you plan to distribute your app on networks like the app store, google play and similar.
 For more info on these directives, you should read the "configuring bundling facility" section of the compiling for distribution topic.

 ## Conclusion
 Hopefully this tutorial has given you a good idea of how you can get NVGT to perform closer to how you would like in various areas from the user interface to the syntax handling.
-If you have any ideas as to configuration options you'd like to see added, please don't hesitate to reach out on github either with a discussion or pull request!
+If you have any ideas as to configuration options you would like to see added, please do not hesitate to reach out on github either with a discussion or pull request!